Mike Peluso (ice hockey, born 1965): New Jersey Devils

 As in Ottawa, Peluso's gritty, hard-nosed and intimidating style made him something of a popular player in New Jersey.
 He made his debut with the Devils on opening night, October 6, 1993, in a 2–1 victory over the Tampa Bay Lightning.
 He registered his first point for the Devils in the following game on October 8, assisting on Scott Stevens' opening goal in the first period of a 6–3 win over the Washington Capitals.
 Peluso scored his first goal for New Jersey on October 30 in a 5–3 win over the Philadelphia Flyers.
-During the lockout-shortened 1994–95 NHL season he was an integral part of the infamous "Crash Line" with Randy McKay and Bobby Holík, a fourth-line combination whose energy and timely goal-scoring.
-The "Crash Line" helped the Devils win their first Stanley Cup in 1995.
+During the lockout-shortened 1994–95 NHL season he was an integral part of the infamous "Crash Line" with Randy McKay and Bobby Holík, a fourth-line combination whose energy and timely goal-scoring helped the Devils win their first Stanley Cup in 1995.
 Peluso returned to the Devils for the 1995–96 season and spent most of the season in the lineup.
 The "Crash Line" was broken up in early January after Peluso's skate accidentally struck McKay in the head, giving McKay a concussion and keeping him out of the lineup.
 At the end of February, Peluso hurt his left leg in a game versus the Florida Panthers and missed two games before returning on March 1 for a game versus the New York Islanders.
 Despite scoring to tie the game, Peluso reinjured his leg.
 Peluso missed 14 games due to the hit by Darius Kasparaitis of the Islanders on his already injured left leg, returning on April 2 versus the New York Rangers.
 However, Peluso became upset with his playing time and with coach Jacques Lemaire prior to the game on March 22 versus the Pittsburgh Penguins in Pittsburgh, and Peluso was sent back to New Jersey even as the team took the ice.
 Peluso and Lemaire later repaired their relationship.
 The Devils failed to make the playoffs and the emergence of Reid Simpson made Peluso expendable.